 |After examining this photograph my first impression was to date it to sometime after the end of the Anglo-Boer War.
 The unidentified trooper wears collars tabs of the Cape Colonial

-Forces (C.C.F.) and appears the wear the ribbons for the King's and Queen's South Africa Medals.
+Forces (C.C.F.) and appears the wear the ribbons for the Queen's and King's South Africa Medals.
 While researching the photographer in order to more accurately date the image I

 found that all of the sources I could consult that mentioned him stated that he operated at the Regent Street location only between 1896 and 1901.
 This time frame would not allow for

 the man to be wearing the ribbon for the King's South Africa Medal so perhaps one of the ribbons (they are indistinct) was for another medal such as the British South Africa Company

 Medal for service in such actions as the Matabele War.

 The trooper wears the crossed rifle marksman badge on his left cuff and at least two volunteer service stars on his right cuff.
 The C.C.F. collar tabs are clearly seen and under